CLSPhila/LS-PBI-Connector/Readme.md

 **Use of this connector requires saving certain legalserver credentials to a computer's storage.
 Only do that if you are sure you understand and accept the risks.**

+## Setting up Reports API in LegalServer

+If you have not already done so, you can see LegalServer's [help pages](http://help.legalserver.org/home/reports/reports-api) for instructions about setting up access to the Reports API.

 ## How to Build
 Download [Visual Studio](https://visualstudio.microsoft.com/downloads/).